When Ross Horrocks’ Norwegian cruise goes bad, the company offers him a full refund. Then it withdraws the offer. Is that fair?

 When we embarked, we were informed that there was another change to our itinerary and that we would not be spending the extra time in Singapore as previously advised by Norwegian.
 Instead, we were setting sail on that day.
 This was a complete surprise to us, although other passengers had been informed of this change in itinerary.

 Norwegian had offered a 20 percent refund on the cruise prior to boarding because of problems it was experiencing before we even set off.
 We rejected this, as it was not acceptable or appropriate.
-After the cruise, we were offered a full refund for the cruise only, not including hotel and flights, to be taken as a voucher for a future cruise with Norwegian plus a $1,000 credit that could have been taken as either cash or onboard credit.
+After the cruise, we were offered a full refund for the cruise only.
+This didn’t include hotel and flights.
+The refund is as a voucher for a future cruise with Norwegian plus a $1,000 credit that could have been taken as either cash or onboard credit.
 We accepted this in writing.

 Norwegian subsequently retracted this offer, after acceptance, returning to a standard 20 percent, cruise-only refund.